And to change what I blog about.

 June 15, 2014

-Done at last, done at last, goodness gracious, we are done at last.
+Done at last, done at last, goodness gracious, we are done

 With the spring/summer planting.